Ordina-Group/JWorks-blog/_posts/2024-03-25-whats-cooking.md

 Powered by LLM, generative AI, and AWS for deployment, the app is at the forefront of innovation.
 Continuous updates ensure optimization of pricing, performance benchmarking, and accommodation of diverse user requests.

+# Our Project (DRAFT - Febe)

+For our internship project, we developed "What's Cooking with ChatGPT."

+This entails a Chrome extension designed to suggest AI-generated recipes based on the items currently residing in the user's online shopping basket.

+To achieve this, we crafted scrapers specifically tailored to extract data from popular Belgian webshops such as Colruyt, Delhaize, Albert Heijn, and Aldi.

+Within our Java backend, we seamlessly integrated Spring AI, facilitating the implementation of various AI models including OpenAI's ChatGPT and Amazon's Titan.

+For the frontend, we utilized React and Next.js to craft the interface of our extension.

+Initially, our project featured a straightforward interface solely displaying the generated recipe.

+Subsequently, we enhanced this interface to offer users the ability to personalize their experience by selecting preferences such as dietary or culinary restrictions.

+These preferences serve to tailor the recipe recommendations to the individual user.

+Additionally, we incorporated functionality enabling the generation of a reference photo depicting the suggested recipe.
+Furthermore, users can export recipes to a text file for future reference and use.

 # Used Technologies

 ### Frontend